Article

 NPS

 Foundations from 18th and 19th century houses were built directly over intact prehistoric deposits.
 The gully ran beneath the sidewalk north of the houses.
 During late prehistory, the drainage was filled.
-It contained stratified, charcoal-rich deposits with large amounts of fire-cracked rock, flaking debris from stone tool making, and broken bits of pottery, or sherds, in sufficient numbers to indicate that the surface had been stable and open for an extended period of time.
+It contained stratified, charcoal-rich deposits with large amounts of fire-cracked rock, flaking debris from stone tool making, and broken pieces of pottery, or sherds, in sufficient numbers to indicate that the surface had been stable and open for an extended period of time.

 Hearth features from the Peter House site.